RIFLE: Imputation and Robust Inference from Low Order Marginals: Robust Inference via Estimating Low-order Moments

 \section{Robust Inference via Estimating Low-order Moments}

-RIFLE is a distributionally robust optimization (DRO) framework based on estimated low-order marginals.
+RIFLE is based on a distributionally robust optimization (DRO) framework over low-order marginals.
 Assume that $(\bx, y) \in \mathbb{R}^d \times \mathbb{R}$ follows a joint probability distribution~$P^*$.
-A standard objective in parametric statistical learning is to find the parameter~$\btheta$ that minimizes the population risk with respect to a given loss function $\ell$:
+A standard approach for predicting the target variable $y$ given the input vector $\bx$ is to find the parameter~$\btheta$ that minimizes the population risk with respect to a given loss function $\ell$:

-Since the underlying distribution of data is not usually available in practice, the above problem cannot be solved directly.
-The most common approach for approximating the population risk problem~\eqref{eq: population_risk} is to minimize the empirical risk with respect to $n$ given i.i.d samples $(\bx_1, y_1), \dots, (\bx_n, y_n)$ drawn from the joint distribution $P^*$:
+Since the underlying distribution of data is rarely available in practice, the above problem cannot be directly solved.
+The most common approach for approximating~\eqref{eq: population_risk} is to minimize the empirical risk with respect to $n$ given i.i.d samples $(\bx_1, y_1), \dots, (\bx_n, y_n)$ drawn from the joint distribution $P^*$:

-In the presence of missing entries in the data points $\{(\bx_1, y_1), \dots, (\bx_n, y_n)\}$, the above formulation cannot be used.
-A natural alternative approach in the presence of uncertainties and missing data is training via robust optimization.
-For example, \citep{shivaswamy2006second, xu2009robustness} suggest the formulation:
+The above empirical risk formulation assumes that all entries of $\bx_i$ and $y_i$ are available.
+Thus, to utilize the empirical risk minimization (ERM) framework in the presence of missing values, one can either remove or impute the missing data points in a pre-processing stage.
+Training via robust optimization is a natural alternative in the presence of missing data. \citet{shivaswamy2006second, xu2009robustness} suggest the following optimization problem that minimizes the loss function for the worst-case scenario over the defined uncertainty sets per data points:

-where $\mathcal{N}_i$ represents the uncertainty region of data point~$i$. \citep{shivaswamy2006second} obtains such an uncertainty set by assuming a known distribution on the missing entries of data point~$i$. \citep{xu2009robustness} defines $\mathcal{N}_i$ as a ``box" constraint around the missing entries of data point~$i$.
-However, in practice, it is difficult to find such ``per data point" constraint sets.
-In this work, we instead take \textit{distributionally robust} approach to estimate the uncertainty set for the data distribution.
-In particular, we aim to fit the best parameters of a statistical learning model for the worst distribution in a given uncertainty set by solving:
+where $\mathcal{N}_i$ represents the uncertainty region of data point~$i$. \citet{shivaswamy2006second} obtains the uncertainty sets by assuming a known distribution on the missing entries of datasets.
+The main issue in their approach is that the constraints defined on data points are totally uncorrelated. \citet{xu2009robustness} on the other hand defines $\mathcal{N}_i$ as a ``box'' constraint around the data point~$i$ such that they can be linearly correlated.
+For this specific case, they show that solving the corresponding robust optimization problem is equivalent to minimizing a regularized reformulation of the original loss function.
+Such an approach has several limitations: First, it can only handle a few special cases (SVM loss with linearly correlated perturbations on data points).
+Furthermore, \citet{xu2009robustness} is primarily designed for handling outliers and contaminated data.
+Thus, they do not offer any mechanism for the initial estimation of $\bx_i$ when several vector entries are missing.
+In this work, we instead take a \textit{distributionally robust} approach by considering uncertainty on the data distribution instead of defining an uncertainty set for each data point.
+In particular, we aim to fit the best parameters of a statistical learning model for the worst distribution in a given uncertainty set by solving the following: